dylski/ca/README.md

 ###Diffuse CA
 Cells inherit neighbour qualities if the neighbour has a higher **energy** state.
 I've only just started looking at this and it's not set up to be particularly configurable yet.
-There's a lot to be played around with (and it's currently a little broken).
+There's a lot to be played around with.
+Can produce patterns similar to [Loki](http://www.alifeonpi.com/loki.html).

     $ python3 ca_1d_diffuser.py